 – Tony and Yvonne Martin

-Although it has been sensitively restored and beautifully decorated, history pervades this Victorian Italianate mansion, in rooms where portraits look out from gold-hued walls, from crinkly sixteenth-century books in the library, from antique-scattered hallways, from fires crackling in enormous grates, from hushed corridors and good old-fashioned hospitality.
-The ruins of one of the ancestral homes of the O’Conor’s still remain on the demesne, lost to nature’s steady growth and although abandoned in 1880, is still visible.
+In rooms where portraits look out from gold-hued walls, crinkly sixteenth-century books in the library, antique-scattered hallways, fires crackling in enormous grates, hushed corridors and with good old-fashioned hospitality.